 • Cook Sweet Potatoes – Peel and chop sweet potatoes into 1″ chunks.
 Cover with water and boil for 10-15 minutes until fork-tender.
 Mash with a potato masher or use an electric hand mixer for super creamy potatoes.

 1. Make the Pecan Crumble Topping – Combine 2/3 cup brown sugar and 1/3 cup flour.
 Add 3 Tbsp of diced cold butter and rub the butter with the sugar mixture using your fingertips until pea-sized crumbs form.
 Stir in the pecans.
-You can use a pastry blender to keep your hands clean.

 2. Assemble and Bake – Sprinkle streusel mixture evenly over sweet potato mixture, put your baking dish in the oven and bake uncovered at 350˚F for 35-40 minutes or until hot and sweet potatoes start to puff at the edges.

-Sweet potatoes before and after topping
+Sweet potato casserole in a white pan, before and after topping

 Pro Tip

-What to Serve with Sweet Potato Casserole
+Serve Sweet Potato Casserole With

 We make this casserole year-round, but it’s best known on holiday menus.
 Try serving it alongside these other delicious mains and sides: